paragthakkar/OpenWeather/README.md

 # OpenWeather
-## Automation of OpenWeather Web Application using Selenium and Bdd Framework (Cucumber)
+## Automation of OpenWeather Web Application using Selenium and BDD Framework (Cucumber)

 ## Table of contents
 * [General info](#general-info)